mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-02"></a>
 [Back to top](#top)
 ## TN-02 -- Rep. John Duncan (R)
+### Committees
+John Duncan is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,837,000.00 in SC HEP grants.